Chiminka/Usof/server/README.md

 For problems with other dependencies, look in the package.json file

-After that, you need to create a .evm file and insert text there based on your data.
+After that, you need to create a .env file and insert text there based on your data.

 PORT=3002\
 DB_USER = # database username\